SJSchmitt/MTG_Set_Analysis/README.md

 ### Power and Toughness

 Comparing the power and toughness of a 1 CMC creature to that of a 15 CMC creature is essentially meaningless, so many comparisons are made by looking at a single CMC value.
 3 is the most common CMC value, so that is often what's used.
-Here, for example, I compare the median and average powers and toughnesses of creatures over time.
+Here, for example, I compare the median and average powers and toughnesses of 3 CMC creatures over time.

 ![A graph displaying the trends of average and median power for 3 CMC creatures by release month](images/3cmc_avg_med_power.png)  ![A graph displaying the trends of average and median toughness for 3 CMC creatures by release month](images/3cmc_avg_med_toughness.png)